Rarer causes and types of dementia

 Creutzfeldt–Jakob disease (CJD)

 Creutzfeldt–Jakob disease (CJD) is a type of prion disease.
-Brain proteins (prions) become abnormal and fold wrongly, so they don’t work properly.
+In prion diseases, brain proteins (prions) become abnormal and don’t fold normally.
+This means the proteins don’t work properly.

-CJD worsens over time and this can be very quick.
-Main features are memory loss and confusion.
+CJD gets worse over time.
+This can happen very quickly, especially with sporadic CJD.
+The main features are memory loss and confusion.
 Other symptoms include:

 • difficulty organising, planning and multi-tasking